 Our shop crew put together the spire here at our facilities (what is a spire?
 Read below) which totaled 21′ of the structure, and due to shipping logistics, the remainder 14′ will be assembled on-site.
 This tall beautiful timber frame structure was engineered by Structures North in Salem, MA and the structure is engineered to last 100’s of years.
 Imagine that!
-The timber frame also features metal straps, connectors and fasteners so that it can withstand any harsh weather that may come its way.
+The timber frame also features metal straps, connectors, and fasteners so it can withstand any harsh weather that may come it’s way.

-Due to strength and longevity, this is a reason why many choose timber framing.
+Due to strength and longevity, this is a reason many choose timber framing.
 There are timber frame structures that have stood the test of time in Europe and Asia that date back several hundred years.

 History of Church Steeples

 Now onto the construction of the steeple.
-There are typically four components of a traditional steeple, the base level being the tower, where the clock is most often located if a church features one.
-The next component is the belfry where the bell is typically located.
+There are typically four components of a traditional steeple, the base level being the tower where the clock is most often located if a church features one.
+The next component is the belfry where the bell is located.
 The third component (which isn’t always part of the steeple) is the lantern.
 The lantern is typically an ornate feature used to dress it up.
 And the final component of the steeple is the spire.
-The spire is typically either octagonal or square, depending on the design of the belfray.
+The spire is typically either octagonal or square, depending on the design of the belfry.